MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 	> [!div class="mx-imgBorder"]
 	> ![Link and Attachments, Link tab dialog](media/excel/view-hierarchical-links.png)

-1. To enter a row under a work item where you want to add a child, choose the row and then choose **Add Child**
+1. To enter a row under a work item where you want to add a child, choose the row and then choose **Add Child**.

 	> [!div class="mx-imgBorder"]
 	> ![Team ribbon, Tree group, Add child link](media/excel/tree-group-add-child.png)

 1. To assign values to other fields, open [**Choose Columns**](#choose-columns), add the fields, make the assignments, and publish your changes.

-1. To change the hierarchy, cut and paste the row of a work item to place it under the new parent. - Make sure that you select the entire table row.
+1. To change the hierarchy, cut and paste the row of a work item to place it under the new parent.
+Make sure that you select the entire table row.
 When you publish the change, the old hierarchical links are deleted and the new hierarchical link are created.

     You can use the ![indent item in tree](media/bulk-modify-excel-indent-inline.png) or ![Outdent item in tree](media/bulk-modify-excel-outdent-inline.png) indent/outdent icons to demote or promote a work item within the tree hierarchy.
 Verify that the column to the left or right of the parent work item's title is a **Title** column.
 The header at the top of the column should read **Title n**, if it does not, add a tree level.